Thomas Sweeney (glassmaker): Career

-The Sweeney family may have owned at least one slave in 1860.
-Nonetheless, during the American Civil War, Andrew Sweeney served as Wheeling's mayor (1861–1863, 1865–1868) as well as a militia colonel.
-After his father's retirement, uncle's death and closure of the family glassworks in 1875, Andrew J. Sweeney became a prominent manufacturer in his own right with the Wheeling Electric Company.
-In 1873, President Ulysses Grant appointed Andrew Sweeney West Virginia's commissioner to the Vienna Exposition, and three years later appointed him to a similar post in the Centennial Exposition at Philadelphia, and in 1878 to the French Exposition at Paris.
+Nonetheless, during the American Civil War, Andrew J. Sweeney served as Wheeling's mayor (1861–1863, 1865–1868) as well as a militia colonel.
+After his father's retirement, his uncle's death and closure of the family glassworks in 1875, Andrew Sweeney became a prominent manufacturer in his own right with the Wheeling Electric Company.
+In 1873, President Ulysses S. Grant appointed Andrew Sweeney West Virginia's commissioner to the Vienna Exposition, and three years later appointed him to a similar post in the Centennial Exposition at Philadelphia, and in 1878 to the French Exposition at Paris.

 Death and legacy

 Thomas Sweeney died May 10, 1890.
-He was the father of ten children and grandfather of many more successful offspring.
-Thomas's son, Andrew J. Sweeney served as mayor of Wheeling, West Virginia for many years, was a business partner in his fathers foundry eventually taking over the leadership role of the company, and was appointed Colonel of the militia during the Civil War.
-Another son, Thomas Campbell Sweeney was a prominent River Boat Captain during the Civil War and traveled up and down the Ohio and Mississippi Rivers during his career.
+He was the father of ten children and ancestor of many more successful offspring.
+Thomas's son, Andrew J. Sweeney served as mayor of Wheeling, West Virginia for many years, was a business partner in his father's foundry eventually taking over the leadership role of the company, and was appointed Colonel of the militia during the Civil War.
+Another son, Thomas Campbell Sweeney, was a prominent riverboat captain during the Civil War and traveled up and down the Ohio and Mississippi rivers during his career.
 Yet another son, John F. Sweeney, founded the Equitable Life Assurance Society.
-One grandson, Thomas Bell Sweeney, Jr., served in the West Virginia House of Delegates 1st District from 1939 to 1942.
-Grandson, Walter Campbell Sweeney, served an illustrious military career rising to the rank of brigadier general.
-Walter Campbell Sweeney's son Walter Campbell Sweeney, Jr. also served in the military eventually commanding the Tactical Air Command for the U.S. Air Force and achieving the rank of four-star general.
-Grandson, Andrew Thomas Sweeney (d.
-1918; Andrew J. Sweeney's youngest son and married to Kate B. Lukens of another prominent industrial family) was the Ohio County sheriff after serving six years as mayor.
-Mr. Sweeney and many of his family members are buried in the Greenwood Cemetery in Wheeling, West Virginia.
+Grandson Walter Campbell Sweeney enjoyed an illustrious military career, rising to the rank of brigadier general.
+Walter Campbell Sweeney's son Walter Campbell Sweeney, Jr. also served in the military, eventually commanding the Tactical Air Command for the U.S. Air Force and achieving the rank of four-star general.
+Another grandson, Andrew Thomas Sweeney (d.
+1918; Andrew J. Sweeney's youngest son and married to Kate B. Lukens of another prominent industrial family) was the Ohio County sheriff after serving six years as mayor of Wheeling.
+A great-grandson, Thomas Bell Sweeney, Jr., served in the West Virginia House of Delegates from the 1st District from 1939 to 1942.
+Sweeney and many of his family members are buried in Greenwood Cemetery in Wheeling, West Virginia.